-Technical - Infrastructure/equipment, Filtering and Monitoring
+Technical - infrastructure/equipment, filtering and monitoring

 The school will be responsible for ensuring that the school network is as safe and secure as is reasonably possible and that policies and procedures approved within this policy are implemented.
-The filtering system in place in managed by the Local Authority.
 It will also need to ensure that the relevant people named in the above sections will be effective in carrying out their e-safety responsibilities:

-- School systems will be managed in ways that ensure that the school meets the esafety technical requirements outlined in the E-Safety Policy and Acceptable Use Policy and any relevant guidance. - There will be regular reviews and audits of the safety and security of school systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school systems. - All users will be provided with a username and password. - The "administrator" passwords for the school system must be available to the Headteacher and kept in a secure place. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security. - Any filtering issues should be reported immediately to the Local Authority. - Requests from staff for sites to be removed from the filtered list will be considered by the Headteacher and Computing Co-ordinator. - An appropriate system is in place (CEOP Reporting Button) for users to report any actual / potential e-safety incident. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, hand held devices etc from accidental or malicious attempts which might threaten the security of the school systems and data.
+- School ICT systems will be managed in ways that ensure that the school meets the e-safety technical requirements outlined in the E-Safety Policy and Acceptable Use Policy and any relevant guidance. - There will be regular reviews and audits of the safety and security of school ICT systems. - Servers, wireless systems and cabling must be securely located and physical access restricted. - All users will have clearly defined access rights to school ICT systems.
+Details of the access rights available to groups of users will be recorded by the Network Manager (or other person) and will be reviewed, annually. - All users will be provided with a username and password.

-- An agreed policy is in place, Acceptable Use Policy, regarding the extent of personal use that users and their family members are allowed on laptops and other portable devices that may be used out of school. - An agreed policy is in place, Computing Policy, regarding the use of removable media (eg memory sticks / CDs / DVDs) by users on school workstations / portable devices - The school infrastructure and individual workstations are protected by up to date virus software - Personal data can not be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.
+- The "administrator" passwords for the school ICT system, used by the Network Manager (or other person) must also be available to the Headteacher and kept in a secure place. - Users will be made responsible for the security of their username and password, must not allow other users to access the systems using their log on details and must immediately report any suspicion or evidence that there has been a breach of security. - The school maintains and supports the managed filtering service. - In the event of the Network Manager needing to switch off the filtering for any reason, or for any user, this must be logged and carried out by a process that is agreed by the Headteacher. - Any filtering issues should be reported immediately to the Local Authority. - Requests from staff for sites to be removed from the filtered list will be considered by the Network Manager and ICT Co-ordinator.
+If the request is agreed, this action will be recorded and logs of such actions shall be reviewed regularly. - Remote management tools are used by staff to control workstations and view users activity - An appropriate system is in place (CEOP Reporting Button) for users to report any actual / potential e-safety incident to the ICT Co-ordinator. - Appropriate security measures are in place to protect the servers, firewalls, routers, wireless systems, work stations, hand held devices etc from accidental or malicious attempts which might threaten the security of the school systems and data. - An agreed policy is in place, Acceptable Use Policy, regarding the extent of personal use that users and their family members are allowed on laptops and other portable devices that may be used out of school. - An agreed policy is in place, ICT Policy, regarding the use of removable media (eg memory sticks / CDs / DVDs) by users on school workstations / portable devices. - The school infrastructure and individual workstations are protected by up to date virus software. - Personal data can not be sent over the internet or taken off the school site unless safely encrypted or otherwise secured.